9001/copyparty/README.md

 users can delete their own shares in the controlpanel, and a list of privileged users (`--shr-adm`) are allowed to see and/or delet any share on the server

+after a share has expired, it remains visible in the controlpanel for `--shr-rt` minutes (default is 1 day), and the owner can revive it by extending the expiration time there

 **security note:** using this feature does not mean that you can skip the [accounts and volumes](#accounts-and-volumes) section -- you still need to restrict access to volumes that you do not intend to share with unauthenticated users! it is not sufficient to use rules in the reverseproxy to restrict access to just the `/share` folder.